-People may think of reflexology as a pampering foot massage, but it is so much more.
-It is a holistic treatment for body and mind, as well as for the feet.
+People may think of reflexology as a pampering foot massage but it is so much more.
+It is a therapeutic treatment for body, mind and emotions, as well as for the feet.

 What is reflexology?

 Reflexology is the practise of applying pressure with the fingers and thumbs to reflex points on the feet that relate to all organs, glands and parts of the body.

 Applying pressure to these reflexes works to restore and maintain the body’s natural balance, creating a feeling of vitality and well-being.